CesiumGS/3d-tiles/extensions/3DTILES_multiple_contents/0.0.0/README.md

 <img src="figures/overview.jpg" width="500" />

-Multiple contents allows for more flexible tileset structure.
-For example, each tile could store two different representations of the same data using two contents: a point cloud and a triangle mesh, each representing the same terrain.
+Multiple contents allows for more flexible tileset structures.
+For example, each tile could store two different representations of the same data using two contents: a point cloud and a triangle mesh, each representing the same surface.
 An application could selectively request only the point cloud contents.

-When this extension is combined with [`3DTILES_metadata`](../../3DTILES_metadata/README.md), arbitrary groups of contents are supported.
-Each group can also have metadata associated with it.
+When this extension is combined with [`3DTILES_metadata`](../../3DTILES_metadata/README.md), contents can be organized into groups.
+Each group can have metadata associated with it.

 <img src="figures/metadata-groups.jpg" width="500" />